Meet Our Clergy

 RABBI ANDY KOREN

-As Temple Emanuel’s Assistant Rabbi and Director of Religious Education, Rabbi Koren directs many programs which have impacted a generation of our community’s youth, including a highly successful high school track where upwards of 80% of B’nai Mitzvah continue their involvement through the end of 12th grade.
+During his first 18 years with Temple Emanuel, Rabbi Koren led many of the programs which impacted a generation of our community’s youth, including a highly successful high school track where upwards of 80% of B’nai Mitzvah continue their involvement through the end of 12th grade.
 He has presented on this issue at URJ Biennials and is regularly consulted by congregations looking to retain meaningful teen involvement through the end of high school.
-He has served on the Rabbinic faculty at URJ camps (Camp Coleman from 2004-2009 and 6 Points Sports Academy from 2010-2015).
+He served on the Rabbinic faculty at URJ camps (Camp Coleman from 2004-2009 and 6 Points Sports Academy from 2010-2015) and is currently on the 6 Points Sports Camp Committee.
 He is an advocate for Jewish camping and the need for increased communal funding to get more of our youth to Jewish non-profit overnight camps as a way to keep our youth connected to their Jewish heritage.

 Rabbi Koren has led numerous trips to Washington, DC over the years.
 He has traveled with dozens of teens to the Religious Action Center’s annual L’Taken Social Justice Seminar, bringing them to our nation’s capital to learn about public policy issues, Jewish values, and the importance of advocacy.
 He has been an AIPAC activist since the mid-1980s and has introduced our high school teens to Israel advocacy through AIPAC programs such as the High School Summit and the annual AIPAC Policy Conference.

-Over the years, Rabbi Koren has maintained a strong connection with Israel, most recently leading a congregational trip to Israel in February 2016.
+Over the years, Rabbi Koren has maintained a strong connection with Israel, leading a congregational trip to Israel in February 2016.
+He also participated in the 2018 Greensboro Clergy Trip as well as the Greensboro Interfaith Study Mission to Israel.
 His two children are alumni of the URJ’s EIE semester High School in Israel program.

 Rabbi Koren has lent his voice to some of the most critical social justice and civil rights concerns of our times.
 He marched in the NCAAP’s Journey for Justice in the summer of 2015.
 He has also been the Co-chair of the Greensboro Faith Leaders’ Council (2014-present), convening monthly gatherings of leaders from across the religious spectrum to work on key issues facing our city, region, and state.